Task Force 373

 Task Force 373 (TF373) is a joint military commando unit that was active in the War in Afghanistan.

-The unit became prominent when the clandestine operations of the unit were brought to public attention by the release of the Afghan War Diary on WikiLeaks on 25 July 2010.
+The unit became prominent when the clandestine operations were brought to public attention by the release of the Afghan War Diary on WikiLeaks on 25 July 2010.
 It has been claimed that the unit was stationed at Camp Marmal, the German field base in Mazar-e-Sharif.

 The leaked information shows that Task Force 373 used at least three bases in Afghanistan, in Kabul, Kandahar, and Khost.
 Although it worked alongside special forces from Afghanistan and other coalition nations, it appeared to draw its troops primarily from U.S. Special Operations forces, among others the 7th Special Forces Group, 160th SOAR, Navy SEALs, and MARSOC Marines.
 It is loosely based on the JSOC task forces such as Task Force 121, Task Force 145, Task Force 20, Task Force 6-26, and Task Force 88.